nishkohli96/react-node-ts-monorepo/README.md

 ## Get Started

 Place the shared packages in the `packages` folder & the applications code in the `apps` folder.
-If you do not wish to use Turborepo, clone the `yarn-workspaces` branch of this project.
+If you do not wish to use Turborepo, delete `turbo.json` and remove it from `devDependencies` of the package.json in the root directory.

 Install `node_modules`